eth-brownie/brownie/docs/core-gas.rst

 .. py:class:: brownie.network.gas.strategies.GasNowStrategy(speed="fast")

-    Simple gas strategy for determing a price using the `GasNow <https://www.gasnow.org/>`_ API.
+    Simple gas strategy for determining a price using the `GasNow <https://www.gasnow.org/>`_ API.

     * ``speed``: The gas price to use based on the API call.
 Options are rapid, fast, standard and slow.